Elizabeth Keckley: Mary Todd Lincoln

 Keckley met Mary Todd Lincoln on March 4, 1861, the day of Abraham Lincoln's first inauguration and had an interview the following day.
 Lincoln chose her as her personal modiste and personal dresser, which began when Lincoln was quite upset and overwhelmed about getting ready in time for an event at the White House.

 Keckley made clothing in a simplified style of Victorian fashion, which was sophisticated, with clean lines, and without a lot of ribbon or lace.
 Lincoln was known for having clothes with floral patterns, bright colors, and youthful styling.
 The dresses made by Keckley for her were more sophisticated.

 There are few extant examples of Keckley's work, partly because people took material from existing dresses to create new ones, and also because there was no labeling or other means to definitively identify clothes as having been made by her.
 There is a purple velvet gown that Lincoln wore to her husband's second inauguration that is held in the Smithsonian Institution's National Museum of American History.
 The Chicago History Museum has a buffalo plaid green and white day dress with a cape.
-A black silk dress with a strawberry motif for strawberry parties may have been made by Keckley; It is located at the Abraham Lincoln Presidential Library and Museum in Illinois.
+A black silk dress with a strawberry motif for strawberry parties may have been made by Keckley; it is located at the Abraham Lincoln Presidential Library and Museum in Illinois.

 In 1861, Lincoln went to Mathew Brady's Washington Photography Studio, where she had images taken while wearing an off-the-shoulder dress made by Keckley.

 Keckley, who was ladylike and had a regal bearing, became Lincoln's best friend.
 She often visited the Lincolns' living quarters and was in attendance during private family conversations by 1862.
 Occasionally, she was asked to help make the president look presentable by fixing his unruly hair.
-Keckley later wrote: "'I loved him for his kind manner towards me,' ... for he treated her like 'the white people about the house.'"
+"I loved him for his kind manner towards me," she wrote, for he treated her like "the white people about the house."